CharlotOS/Softwares/Cryptinox/README_CRYPTINOX_110.md

 ⚠️ **DO NOT FORGET YOUR PASSWORD** – There is no recovery!
 ⚠️ The app deletes the original files after encryption – make backups if needed
 ⚠️ Your antivirus might scan the app the first time – just allow it
 ⚠️ This version is still in **beta** – you can report bugs or suggest improvements
+⚠️ Note that these instruction are the same for the **Dark Mode** version of *Cryptinox 1.1.0*.

 ---